Student-centric advice and objective recommendations

 What majors do best on the MCAT?

 Historically, majors in the fields of hard sciences, math and statistics, and humanities have scored the best on the MCAT.
-Because it is geared towards future doctors, majors that involve medical-adjacent information such as biology will often be some of the most helpful fields of study.
+Majors that involve medical-adjacent information, such as biology, are often the most helpful fields of study.
 That being said, with a thorough study routine and the right tutor, anyone can do well on the MCAT.

 Is psychology a pre-med major?

 Psychology is a popular major among pre-med students, and recent studies have shown that psychology majors gain admission to med schools at the same rate as biology or chemistry majors.
 However, as with all pre-med majors, you will want to keep your intent to enter medical school in mind throughout.
-There will be certain classes outside your major that will be important to take to bolster your application and prepare yourself for the MCAT.
+Certain classes outside your major will also bolster your application and prepare you for the MCAT.